Sunny6889/tron-docker-main/logs_monitor/LOKI_DEPLOYMENT_GUIDE.md

   - Used for remote logs index and chunk storage
 - Loki Canary (1 DaemonSet)
   - A monitoring component that continuously verifies the Loki logging pipeline by writing and querying logs.
 It helps detect issues with log ingestion and retrieval, acting as an early warning system for potential problems in the logging infrastructure.
-- Index and Chunk cache (1 replica)
+- Index and Chunk cache (1 each)
   - A memory caching system that improves query performance by caching frequently accessed index and chunk data

 Depending on your workload, you can adjust the number of replicas for each component to meet your specific requirements.

+For how to use grafana to visualize java-tron Loki logs, please refer to the [official documentation](README.md#steps-to-connect-loki-in-grafana).